TakahashixD/ClfEnglishHandwrittenChar/README.md

 # ClfEnglishHandwrittenChar
-Classifing English handwritten characteres using SVM and KNN from scikitlearn
+Classifing English handwritten characteres using HOG as a feature of the images and the models SVM and KNN from scikitlearn for classification